jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 The key here is the `define` function on line 1. `RequireJS` wraps the module code and supplies a couple of variables to use to define your exports and dependencies. `define` tells `RequireJS` you are going to define a module.
-The first arguemnt is an array of the dependencies.
-These are either relative paths to the modules or an alias ike `jQuery` which is defined in requires config.
+The first argument is an array of the dependencies.
+These are either relative paths to the modules or an alias like `jQuery` which is defined in requires config.
 The second argument is the function to run to perform the module definition.
 It's arguments are the dependencies and that is how require gets them into your code.

 At the end of the definition function `return Cat;` defines the export of the module (the `Cat` class).

-The syntax is complex, setting it up is finicky and it's not a popular way of doing modules anymore so let's not dwell on it.
-But it is a bit like a penny-farthing - no one likes to use it anymore, but every now and again you see one in the street it's fun to point at it and wonder about how anyone came up with such an invention...
+The syntax is complex, setting it up is finicky and it's not a popular way of doing modules any more so let's not dwell on it.
+But it is a bit like a penny-farthing - no one likes to use it any more, but every now and again you see one in the street it's fun to point at it and wonder about how anyone came up with such an invention...

-Having said that a time when you might see something like this is if you are debugging some code which has been bundled by webpack, without source maps, and it has been configured to have an `AMD` style output so it does show up every now and again.
+Having said that a time when you might see something like this is if you are debugging some code which has been bundled by Webpack, without source maps, and it has been configured to have an `AMD` style output so it does show up every now and again.

 ### [CommonJS](https://en.wikipedia.org/wiki/CommonJS)